Harrix/harrix-pylib/docs/funcs_md.md

 Returns:

-- `str | Path`: The path to the created diary entry file or a string message indicating creation.
+- `Path | str`: The path to the created diary entry file or a string message indicating creation.

 Example: